Nannesvara Temple, Lakkundi: Description

 The temple is built on a raised platform (jagati).
 According to the historian Kamath, these features are standard in a typical Later Chalukya temples.
 The material used, soapstone, is a Chalukyan architectural innovation that became popular in 12th and 13th century Chalukya and Hoysala constructions.

 The temple has a pitha styled after the earlier Hindu temples in western Indian (Gujarat and nearby regions).
 It has a jadyakumbha, a karnali and the gajapitha (a band of standing elephants depicted as holding the pitha).
 Above this pitha is integrated the southern Indian, more particularly the Karnata-Dravidian style of adhisthana.

 The square-plan rangamandapa is supported by pillars, and is more open than the Brahma Jinalaya Jain temple.
 The pillars are lathe-shaped, show different designs called Srikara, Vardhamana and Indrakanta styles in historic Sanskrit texts on architecture.
 On the base of one of the pillars is an inscription that says that a commoner lady named Devalabbe of the Hebbana family donated a series of pillars to this temple.
 It does not include the saka year.

 The vimana is a tritala (three storeyed), with karna and bhadra proliferations, along with a khattaka styled after a Shekhari-Nagara architecture.
 Framed recesses have torana canopies.
-The Shekhari-Nagara motif repeats around the superstructure, but remarkably integrates the deep trifoils found in eastern parts of India, particularly Kalinga architecture of Kosala region (now central Odisha).
+The Shekhari-Nagara motif repeats around the superstructure, but remarkably integrates the deep trefoils found in eastern parts of India, particularly Kalinga architecture of Kosala region (now central Odisha).
 The second tala depicts a Nagara-shikhara, while the third tala a Latina-shikhara.
 Above the third level are phamsana courses and then a north Indian style kalasha.
 Thus, the entire vimana superstructure is a composition that synthesizes forms and shapes found in the west, central, east and southern parts of the Indian subcontinent.

 The gudhamandapa is also of square plan just like the rangamandapa.
 It has a flight of steps for an entrance, with beautifully sized and carved dvarapalas (defaced, mutilated).
 Inside, the gudhamandapa has four pillars, more elaborately carved and polished than the pillars in the rangamandapa.
 The gudhamandapa walls feature a style similar to that found on the vimana but with pratiratha-proliferation set between the pilasters.
 The sanctum is square and has a Shiva linga.